 Four choices for deepening your students’ experience at EMP:

-- Add a Curriculum Connections in-museum workshop for your class of up to 30 students: Align language arts, social studies, science, music, and visual arts learning objectives through engaging hands-on, student-centered workshops.
+- Curriculum Connections in-museum workshops: Add a Curriculum Connections in-museum workshop for your class of up to 30 students.
+Align language arts, social studies, science, music, and visual arts learning objectives through engaging hands-on, student-centered workshops.
 These 45-60 minute classes are designed to complement self-guided tours.
 All workshops include a follow-up gallery connection and suggested activities for the classroom to enhance the museum experience.
 Please note: Curriculum Connections are available Monday through Friday during the school year.
-Learn more!

-- Curriculum Connections Outreach Program in your school classroom: One of our dynamic professional teaching artists will tailor two workshops to be led in your classroom.
+- Curriculum Connections outreach workshops in schools: One of our dynamic professional teaching artists will tailor two workshops to be led in your classroom.
 For the third artist-led workshop, students will venture out of the traditional classroom for a field study onsite at EMP Museum.
 These three one-hour workshops are designed to complement a self-guided tour or Field Study at the museum, and include museum admission.
-Learn more!

-- Everyone’s a STAR.: The STAR (Student Training in Artistic Reach) program supports youth music ensembles by equipping students with the artistic skills necessary to perform in a professional capacity.
+- STAR (Students Training in Artistic Reach): The STAR program supports youth music ensembles by equipping students with the artistic skills necessary to perform in a professional capacity.
 STAR is open to ensembles of all musical genres based in schools or throughout the wider community.
 Students receive two hours of dedicated coaching from professional artists experienced in working with youth, and get valuable public performance opportunities onstage in EMP’s Sky Church.
-Dates still open for 2013.
-Learn more!

 For more information on bringing a school group to EMP Museum, please call 206-770-2766 or email schoolvisit@EMPmuseum.org.